MicrosoftDocs/Viva/Viva/learning/sharepoint-permissions.md

 Document library folder URLs can be collected from any SharePoint site in the organization.
 Viva Learning follows all existing content permissions.
 Therefore, only content for which a user has permission to access is searchable and visible within Viva Learning.
 Any content within these folders will be searchable, but only content to which the individual employee has permissions can be used.

 >[!NOTE]
-> Only the Microsoft 365 Groups permissions apply.
-Viva Learning doesn't support user- or SharePoint-based permissions.
+> While only **Microsoft 365** and **Mail-enabled security** group types are supported, it's recommended that you use a **Microsoft 365 Group.** Viva Learning doesn't support user-based permissions.
 Viva Learning won't ingest files that don't have associated Microsoft 365 Groups permissions.

 1. Create a group by following the steps in [Create a group in the Microsoft 365 admin center](/microsoft-365/admin/create-groups/create-groups) to create groups in your Microsoft 365 admin center.

->[!NOTE]
-> While only **Microsoft 365 (recommended)** and **Mail-enabled security** group types are supported, it is recommended that you use a **Microsoft 365 Group**.

 >[!NOTE]
 > You'll need to add the owners as members in order for them to have access.